powsybl/powsybl.github.io/docs/tools/index.md

 layout: default
 ---

-The `iTools` script provides a common way to interact with powsybl, using the command line.
+The `iTools` script provides a common way to interact with Powsybl, using the command line.

 # Usage
 ```shell